 Most people don't hesitate when they are called upon to help a loved one who is ill.
 But being a full-time caregiver may be an unfamiliar role for you.
-It is important to consider the long-term implications of this commitment, because so many people with heart failure will progress to an end stage of their disease and require assistance to survive.
+It is important to consider the long-term implications of this commitment, because so many people with heart failure will progress to an end stage of their disease and will need assistance to survive.

 Helping with daily activities

 The person you are caring for may have considerable physical limitations and must rely on others for help with relatively simple but important tasks.
 You and your family may choose to assume a large role in managing day-to-day tasks.
 Some of the ways in which you can help are listed below.